rust-lang/rfcs/text/0000-rand-core.md

 PRNGs will be able to provide a more efficient implementation than simply combining two `u64` values.

 Proposal: do nothing now.
-After the type is made stable, add a `next_u128` function to `Rng` with a default implementation in terms of `next_u64`.
+After the type is made stable, consider adding a `next_u128` function to `Rng` with a default implementation in terms of `next_u64`, but *only* if there is actual usage for the function.

 ## Extension traits